boristsr/gdcorner-website/_documentation/rushhour/02-creatingananimation.md

 #### Ignore Volumes

 This option will ignore Volume actors.
 This is useful if you have a volume to trigger an event or interact with the vehicle in some way, but you don't want the path affected by the volume.
 If this is off you will see the waypoints inside a volume raise ~50cm every time you press Align To Ground.

+#### Ignore Triggers

+This option will ignore trigger actors.
+This is useful if you have a trigger for an event or interact with the vehicle in some way, but you don't want the path affected by the trigger.
+If this is off you will see the waypoints inside a trigger raise ~50cm every time you press Align To Ground.

 #### Should Trace Up